conflict to take part in a retreat exploring the effects of potentially

 Self-nominations are not accepted.

-The Anja Niedringhaus Courage in Photojournalism Award was created to honor the life and work of Pulitzer Prize-winning AP photographer Anja Niedringhaus (1965-2014).
-With this Award, The International Women’s Foundation (IWMF) celebrates the courage of women photojournalists like Anja who risk their lives documenting conflict and war while capturing moments of humanity.
-The Award recognizes the importance of journalistic work that inspires us to take action and compels us to better understand the world.
+The Anja Niedringhaus Courage in Photojournalism Award was created to honor the life and work of Pulitzer Prize-winning AP photographer and IWMF Courage in Journalism Award winner Anja Niedringhaus (1965-2014).
+With this Award, the IWMF celebrates the courageous work of women photojournalists like Anja.
+The Award recognizes the importance of visual journalistic work that inspires us to take action and compels us to better understand the world.